Electric locomotive: Battery locomotive

-A battery-electric locomotive (or battery locomotive) is powered by onboard batteries; a kind of battery electric vehicle.
+A battery–electric locomotive (or battery locomotive) is powered by onboard batteries; a kind of battery electric vehicle.

 Such locomotives are used where a diesel or conventional electric locomotive would be unsuitable.
-An example is maintenance trains on electrified lines when the electricity supply is turned off.
+An example is maintenance trains on underground lines when the electricity supply is turned off.
 Another use for battery locomotives is in industrial facilities (e.g. explosives factories, oil, and gas refineries or chemical factories) where a combustion-powered locomotive (i.e., steam- or diesel-powered) could cause a safety issue due to the risks of fire, explosion or fumes in a confined space.
-Battery locomotives are preferred for mine railways where gas could be ignited by trolley-powered units arcing at the collection shoes, or where electrical resistance could develop in the supply or return circuits, especially at rail joints, and allow dangerous current leakage into the ground.
+Battery locomotives are preferred for mine railways where gas could be ignited by trolley-powered units arcing at the collection shoes, or where excessive electrical resistance could develop in the supply or return circuits, especially due to poor contact at rail joints, and allow dangerous current leakage into the ground.

 The first electric locomotive built in 1837 was a battery locomotive.
 It was built by chemist Robert Davidson of Aberdeen in Scotland, and it was powered by galvanic cells (batteries).
-Another early example was at the Kennecott Copper Mine, Latouche, Alaska, wherein 1917 the underground haulage ways were widened to enable working by two battery locomotives of 4+1/2 ST. In 1928, Kennecott Copper ordered four 700-series electric locomotives with onboard batteries.
+Another early example was at the Kennecott Copper Mine, McCarthy, Alaska, wherein 1917 the underground haulage ways were widened to enable working by two battery locomotives of 4+1/2 ST. In 1928, Kennecott Copper ordered four 700-series electric locomotives with onboard batteries.
 These locomotives weighed 85 ST and operated on 750 volts overhead trolley wire with considerable further range whilst running on batteries.
 The locomotives provided several decades of service using nickel–iron battery (Edison) technology.
 The batteries were replaced with lead-acid batteries, and the locomotives were retired shortly afterward.
 All four locomotives were donated to museums, but one was scrapped.
 The others can be seen at the Boone and Scenic Valley Railroad, Iowa, and at the Western Railway Museum in Rio Vista, California.

 The Toronto Transit Commission previously operated on the Toronto subway a battery electric locomotive built by Nippon Sharyo in 1968 and retired in 2009.

-London Underground regularly operates battery-electric locomotives for general maintenance work.
+London Underground regularly operates battery–electric locomotives for general maintenance work.

 As of 2022, battery locomotives with 7 and 14 MWh energy capacity have been ordered by rail lines and are under development.

 Supercapacitor power storage

-In 2020 Zhuzhou Electric Locomotive Company, manufacturers of stored electrical power systems using supercapacitors initially developed for use in trams, announced that they were extending their product line to include locomotives.
+In 2020, Zhuzhou Electric Locomotive Company, manufacturers of stored electrical power systems using supercapacitors initially developed for use in trams, announced that they were extending their product line to include locomotives.